Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Note: These forms must indicate:

-- Note: Other forms of official documentation of immediate family member of a U.S. veteran may be considered on a case by case basis.
+- Copy of the military service member’s filing* from most recently completed tax year verifying they claimed you as a tax co-signee or dependent (*Note: Other forms of official documentation of immediate family member of a U.S. veteran may be considered on a case by case basis.)

-- Utah voter registration card
+- A Utah voter registration card;

-- Utah driver’s license or identification card
+- A Utah driver license or identification card;

-- Utah vehicle registration
+- A Utah vehicle registration;

-- Evidence of employment in Utah
+- Evidence of employment in Utah;

-- Utility bills showing the requesting student’s name and Utah address
+- Utility bills showing the requesting student’s name and Utah address.

 The following criteria is required: